howtographql/howtographql/content/frontend/vue-apollo/2-queries-loading-links.md

 title: "Queries: Loading Links"
 pageTitle: "Fetching Data using GraphQL Queries with VueJS & Apollo Tutorial"
 description: "Learn how you can use GraphQL queries with Apollo Client to load data from a server and display it in your React components."
-videoId: N/A
-duration: N/A
-videoAuthor: "Matt Dionis"
-question:
-answers: []
+question: What property should be added to a Vue instance in order to query a GraphQL endpoint?
+answers: ["graphql", "fetch-graphql", "apollo-client", "apollo"]
-correctAnswer:
+correctAnswer: 3
 ---

 ### Preparing the VueJS components